apache/druid/docs/content/ingestion/index.md

 ### ParseSpec

+ParseSpecs serve two purposes:

+- The String Parser use them to determine the format (i.e. JSON, CSV, TSV) of incoming rows.
+- All Parsers use them to determine the timestamp and dimensions of incoming rows.

 If `format` is not included, the parseSpec defaults to `tsv`.

 #### JSON ParseSpec

+Use this with the String Parser to load JSON.

 | Field | Type | Description | Required |
 |-------|------|-------------|----------|